aurimas13/Solutions-To-Problems/LeetCode/SQL Solutions/Replace Employee ID With The Unique Identifier/README.md

 **Practical Implementation**:

-A hospital uses an old patient management system that assigns a simple, incremental patient ID (*id*) to every individual admitted.
+*Scenario:* A hospital uses an old patient management system that assigns a simple, incremental patient ID (*id*) to every individual admitted.
 The hospital decides to upgrade its system for improved data privacy and protection, introducing a new system that generates a more secure, non-sequential unique patient identifier (*unique_id*).

 However, during the transition period, both the old and new systems are in use.
 The hospital maintains two tables: